 Personal protective equipment (PPE) for community service providers

-- Community services workers are no longer required to wear eye protection when providing support to people who do not currently have or are suspected of having coronavirus (COVID-19).
+- Community services workers are no longer required to wear eye protection when providing support to people who do not currently have or are suspected of having COVID-19.

 - Personal protective equipment (PPE) such as gloves, gown and protective eye wear should be used when providing hands-on contact care if there is a risk of splash or exposure to blood or body fluids.

-- Community service staff, contractors and volunteers in Victoria must wear a surgical mask when interacting with clients, unless outdoors and physical distancing of at least 1.5 metres can be maintained.
-Clients should also wear a face mask in these environments.
+- Staff, contractors and volunteers must wear a surgical mask when interacting with clients, unless physical distancing of at least 1.5 metres can be maintained.
+Clients must also wear a face mask in these environments.

-- Community service staff, contractors and volunteers in Victoria should wear a surgical mask in indoor non client facing roles (for example, tea rooms, meeting rooms, offices) if physical distancing of at least 1.5 metres cannot be maintained.
+- Staff, contractors and volunteers must wear a surgical mask in indoor non-client-facing roles (for example, tea rooms, meeting rooms, offices) if physical distancing of at least 1.5 metres cannot be maintained.

 - For more information visit the face masks webpage.